mshick/hexo-imgix/README.md

 > Descriptions

 * domain: Your imgix domain, is the substitution string for replacement patterns
-* match: Array of patterns to match for domain substitution, applied to urls / paths provided to the tag
+* match: Array of match objects to test for domain substitution, applied to urls / paths provided to the tag.
+Providing a profile will apply that profile when the match is made.
-* profiles: Array of query string parameters that adhere to the imgix API
+* profiles: Array of profile objects, valid properties are:
   * srcset: If set, will create a scaled srcset value on your output img tag
+  * params: imgix API parameters to apply for this profile
-* filter: Enables the post filter, which can upgrade standard markdown images during rendering.
-Also makes use of the `=000x000` size proposal for specifying an images source dimensions.
+* filter: Enables the post filter, which can upgrade image markup after rendering.
+Also makes use of size parameters for constructing smarter srcsets.
 * tag: Enables the tag.
 You can use this directly in markdown to manipulate images.
 * helper: Enables the template helper, which allows similar functionality in templates.